-Following its triumphant Tony Award-winning run with four gongs in 2016 including Best Revival of a Musical, Bartlett Sher brings this celebrated Rodgers and Hammerstein revival to London's West End towards the end of 2016.
-With a venue, cast and exact dates yet to be fully confirmed, keep checking back with us to find out when to book tickets.
-A Far-Eastern romance beckons between a stern traditionalist king and a widowed English governess, in one of musical theatre's most triumphant stories.
+Following its triumphant Tony Award-winning run with four gongs in 2016 including Best Revival of a Musical, Bartlett Sher brings this celebrated Rodgers and Hammerstein revival to the West End in June 2018, with original stars Kelli O'Hara and Ken Watanabe reprising their roles.
+A Far-Eastern romance beckons between a hard-hearted king and a widowed English governess, in one of musical theatre's most triumphant stories.

 Anna Leonowens is a widowed English teacher, who is charged with teaching the King of Siam's (now Thailand) hundred-strong royal offspring.
 Upon arrival in the country, Anna and her son Louis find the country's culture overwhelmingly different from their own, and the King himself to be a severe and alien employer.
 Though their relationship is initially marked by conflict and tension, eventually a bond begins to grow between the King and Anna that blossoms into a mutual respect and later attraction; however, can they both overcome their clash of cultures and propriety for the sake of love?